HenrikSamuelsson/henriksamuelsson/README.md

 # Henrik Samuelsson | CV

-## Software Engineering Knowledge Areas by Capability Level
+## Software Engineering Knowledge Areas

 Knowledge are according to the definition in the SWEBOK Guide V3.0.
 Levels are based on my own selfassesment.